dbt-labs/docs.getdbt.com/website/blog/2022-07-19-migrating-from-stored-procs.md

 If your team works heavily with stored procedures, and you ever find yourself with the following or related issues:

 - dashboards that aren’t refreshed on time
-- It feels to slow and risky to modify pipeline code based on requests from your data consumers
+- It feels too slow and risky to modify pipeline code based on requests from your data consumers
 - It’s hard to trace the origins of data in your production reporting

 It’s worth considering if an alternative approach with dbt might help.